jobapis/jobs-goremote/README.md

 ## About

 This package helps PHP developers connect with the [GoRemote.io](https://goremote.io/) job board's RSS feed.
-In just a couple lines of code, you can grab job listings from GoRemote's feed:
+In just a couple lines of code, you can grab job listings from GoRemote's feed.

+### Example

 ```php
 $client = new GoRemoteProvider(new GoRemoteQuery());